-You can donate your crafts on a stall run by the animal charity at an event they attend.
+You can donate your crafts to a stall run by the animal charity at an event they attend.
 Another option is to donate them to be sold online.
 You could offer them to be auctioned on Facebook in aid of animal rescues and charities.

 You can find auctions run by different animal rescues in these two Facebook groups:

 If you would like to run, or help run, an online animal charity fundraising shop or auction yourself, have a look on this page.

 Your crafts can be jewellery, knitted or sewn items, ceramic items, greetings cards (even recycling them from greetings cards you have received), and lots more other items in lots of other different ways.